pymc-devs/pymc-examples/myst_nbs/case_studies/conditional-autoregressive-model.myst.md

 print(mu_phi(value))
 ```

-Now create a new CAR distribution with the matrix multiplication instead of `theano.scan` to get the `mu`
+Now create a new CAR distribution with the matrix multiplication instead of `aesara.scan` to get the `mu`

 ```{code-cell} ipython3
 class CAR2(distribution.Continuous):